TheDarkHorse111/Fyyur-Udacity/projects/capstone/starter/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
 You'll primarily work in app.py and can reference models.py.

+5. **Enviornment variables**
+before running the flask app, you need to setup the enviornment variables by running the setup.sh script in the project starter directory using the following commands:

+- chmod +x setup.sh
+- source setup.sh

 ### Database Setup
 With Postgres running, run the following commands with a database user of your choice: